-Criteria: The Foundation established procedures to address the lack of segregation of duties between the general ledger functions and the reconciliation functions.
-These procedures include the Foundation treasurer reviewing all bank reconciliations and expenditures on a monthly basis.
-In our prior audit report, we reported that the Foundation did not always comply with this policy.
-In response, the Foundation indicated it would consider revising the policy to change the timeframe of the treasurer's review.
+Criteria: The Foundation established procedures to address the lack of segregation of duties between the general ledger and reconciliation functions.
+These procedures include the Foundation Treasurer's review of all bank reconciliations and expenditures.
+In February 2018, the Foundation's policy was modified to reflect that this review should be performed on a quarterly rather than monthly basis.